sthciN/asset-organizer/README.md

 │   │   ├── google
 │   │   │   ├── base.py # Authorizeation initialized.
 │   │   │   ├── drive.py # GoogleDrive object, its properties and methods
-│   │   │   └── sheet.py # GoogleSheet and GoogleWorksheet objects, their properties and methods
+│   │   │   └── sheet.py # GoogleSheet and GoogleWorksheet objects, their properties, and methods
 │   │   ├── log
 │   │   │   └── logger.py # Logging into a Google sheet
-│   │   ├── process # The processing including the validations, quality check and resizing │   │   │   ├── media.py
+│   │   ├── process # The processing including the validations, quality check, and resizing │   │   │   ├── media.py
 │   │   │   ├── processor.py
 │   │   │   ├── provider.py